Winter Series is here!

 - *FREE Public Skate Session Practice Passes:

 - Does NOT include skate rental

-- Valid only for Public Skate admission for practice and NOT for private lessons
+- Valid ONLY for public skate admission for practice NOT sessions upon which a private lessons is taken

 *** Late registration will ONLY be accepted if space is available & include a $20 LATE FEE ***